ArghaAuddy/arghaauddy/README.md

 Hi there ,I'm Argha Auddy ,a second year CSE student at VIT Chennai .I enjoy learning new programming languages and am a Full Stack Web enthusiast.I love to learn newer algorithms and love to code and love to learn DSA as well .

 Skills: C,C++,Java,Python

-- 🔭 I’m currently working on Skin Disease Detection using Mobile Neural Networks
-- 🌱 I’m currently learning Front End Web Development,Back End ,Data Structures and Algorithms
+- 🌱 I’m currently learning Front End Web Development,Back End ,Data Structures and Algorithms.
 - 💬 Ask me about Maths ,Physics
 - 📫 How to reach me: arghaauddy3@gmail.com
 - 😄 Pronouns: He/Him